 - Shortest Path

-The inclusion of flow direction, network attributes, and other advanced options enable the creation of barriers and provide control over the traversability of features in the network.
+The inclusion of flow direction, network attributes, and other advanced options can be used in conjunction with barriers toprovide control over the traversability of features in the network.
 Functions can be used to perform calculations and generate additional information from a trace.
 To control what is returned, output conditions can be specified using network attributes which act as a query on the results.

 Check out the following video to learn more and explore the various trace operations and associated concepts in the trace network.